NCS

 “The holidays in general are not driven by consumerism.
 They are celebrated for what they are and what they mean,” she mentioned, including that it lessens general stress.

-Brooke Black, 43, has lived in Denmark together with her husband and two younger daughters since 2020.
-She mentioned living there made her notice the absence of one thing she hadn’t even registered as a microstressor when she lived again in California.
+Brooke Black, 43, has lived in Denmark along with her husband and two younger daughters since 2020.
+She mentioned living there made her understand the absence of one thing she hadn’t even registered as a microstressor when she lived again in California.

 “The lack of a police force the way it is in the US is kind of nice.
 It makes it feel calm,” she mentioned.